 The LCPD's main transmission line is 69 KV and is radial.
 The peak load of the system is about 18 MW.
 Unless loads are particularly heavy, all power comes from an allocation on the federal hydroelectric system on the Colorado River.
 The radial nature of the system means that it is interconnected with the power grid only in the vicinity of Las Vegas, but not "looped" or interconnected with the power grid at the far northern end of the line.
 Substantial line loss is a characteristic of radial systems that transmit power over long distances (9-10 percent of all power in this case).
 Thus, the development of a power plant in Lincoln County would benefit LCPD in terms of lowering line loss.
-Please note that it is not possible to quantify (in dollars) the benefit of the lowered line losses without LCPD conducting a detailed study.
 Any power sold from the prospective project would travel south to the Reid Gardner Substation of NV Energy.
 From there, it could be wheeled through various interconnections to Southern California or other interconnected locations in the West.
 This is a positive finding for the prospective power plant.